microsoft/terminal/doc/specs/#1203 - Cursor Text Color.md

    involve manually breaking runs of characters on the cell where the cursor is, which will require some extra plumbing.

-I'd want to get both 1&2 done in the course of a single release.
-Ideally all 3 would be done in the course of a single release, but if only the first two are done, then at least users can opt-out of the new behavior.

 ## Capabilities